The Laboratory Incident or Injury document is posted above the gray carts in Labs 1 and 2, with a digital copy is linked here.

 Within your role in the laboratory, it is expected that you abide by and reinforce the gross anatomy laboratory policies.
 If anyone is acting inappropriately in lab, interrupt this behavior if possible and alert a faculty member.

 You have been given the opportunity and responsibility to work with invaluable donors to provide an educational experience for yourself and your peers.
-Do not say anything that lacks respect for donors or their families.
-This policy applies to statements made orally, in writing, and through social media.
+No statements or behaviors that violate professionalism or reflect a lack of respect for donors or their families are permitted.
+This policy applies to statements made orally, in writing, and through social or other media.

-To protect the security of our donors, you may not remove anything from the laboratory.
+To protect the security of our donors, you may not remove anything from the anatomy laboratories and you must protect the security of each donor and donor specimen to the best of your abilities.

 You may bring your belongings including water bottles into the hallway near the laboratory, but these items must remain in that hallway.